mirage335-colossus/ubiquitous_bash/README.md

 * ChRoot based virtualization by itself does not provide any security guarantees, especially under Linux hosts.
 Destruction of host filesystem is possible, especially for any guest filesystem that has been bind mounted.
 * RasPi image must be closed properly (if opened by chroot) before flashing.
 Doing so will re-enable platform specific "/etc/ld.so.preload" configuration.
+* Images opened in docker must be closed properly to be bootable.

 * Launching "user" ChRoot as root user has not yet been extensively tested.